UK finance minister Hunt vows to win back financial market trust | Business

 The Sunday Times said initial forecasts from the Office for Budget Responsibility showed a 72 billion pound ($80 billion) shortfall in the current plans.
 The paper also said Hunt would delay a planned cut to the basic rate of income tax.
 The Treasury declined to comment on the report.

-"Basically we've moved from looking not too dissimilar from the U.S. or Germany as a proposition to lend, to looking more like Italy and Greece," former Bank of England Deputy Governor Charlie Bean told Sky.
+"Basically we've moved from looking not too dissimilar from the U.S. or Germany as a proposition to lend, to looking more like Italy and Greece."
 'THE PM IS IN CHARGE'

 While Hunt seeks to fend off financial market pressure, Truss has to deal with mutiny from within her party.
 Reports citing anonymous sources filled Sunday's newspapers, with defence minister Ben Wallace touted as senior lawmakers' preferred replacement by the Sunday Mirror, and Rishi Sunak - who Truss defeated last month in a leadership contest that balloted Conservative Party members - named as another possible successor by the Sun on Sunday.